 Since we began our building project, the old chestnut tree has fallen down and solar-powered lighting has replaced kerosene lamps.
 Rainwater is now collected in three tanks.
 Our sangha building continues.

 Kodoji is available for hire by groups who share a philosophical commitment to the Dharma, subject to consideration by the Board of the Sydney Zen Centre.
-Accommodation is simple and basic.
+Accommodation is simple, comfortable and sustainable.
+Kodoji offers a peaceful experience of living closely with nature.

-The images above were taken by David Moore at the SZC 2016 Winter Sesshin.
+The images above were taken by David Moore at the SZC 2016 Winter Sesshin and Jill Steverson at SZC Spring sesshin 2019.

 Find out what it’s like to live a simple life during a winter retreat at our award-winning Eco-designed zendo.
 Experience the intersection between environmental concerns and spiritual training at Kodoji, in the Hawkesbury River region, west of Sydney.
 This video was made for the ABC RN program Encounter in 2009 and features Maggie Gluek, roshi.